 Since Joe had to be at work at midnight, they cherished after supper time.
-If they did not play bid whist with Faye and Stuck, or promise to keep an eye out for somebody's children, or let pretending layalty and in Malvonne in to gossip so she wouldn't feel bad about her betrayal of them both, they played poker just the two of them until it was time to go to bed under the quilt they plan to tear into its original scraps right soon and get a nice wool blanket with a satin hom.
+If they did not play bid whist with Faye and Stuck, or promise to keep an eye out for somebody's children, or let Malvonne in to gossip so she wouldn't feel bad about pretending loyalty and betraying them both, they played poker just the two of them until it was time to go to bed under the quilt they plan to tear into its original scraps right soon and get a nice wool blanket with a satin hem.
+Powder blue, maybe, although that would be risky with the soot flying and all, but Joe is partial to blue.
+He wants to slip under it and hold on to her.
+Take her hand and put it on his chest, his stomach.
+He wants to imagine, as he lies with her in the dark, the shapes they make the blue stuff do.
+Violet doesn't care what color it is, so long as under their chins that avenue of no-question-about-it satin cools and excites them forever.

 It's nice when grown people whisper to each other under the covers.
 Their ecstasy is more leaf-sigh than bray and the body is the vehicle, not the point.
 They reach, grown people, for something beyond, way beyond and way, way downunderneath tissue.
 They are remembering while they whisper the carnival dolls they won and the Baltimore boats they never sailed on.
 The pears they let hang on the limb because if they plucked them, they would be gone from there and who else would see that ripeness if they took it away for themselves?
 How could anybody passing by see them and imagine for themselves what the flavor would be like?
-Breathing and murmuring under covers both of them have washed and hung out on the line, in a bed they chose together and kept together mands quen at but only they understood nevermind one leg was propped on a 1916 Complete Funk and Wagnalls, and the mattress, curved like a preacher's palm asking for witnesses for His name's sake, enclosed them each and every night and muffled their whispewring, old time love.
+Breathing and murmuring under covers both of them have washed and hung out on the line, in a bed they chose together and kept together nevermind one leg was propped on a 1916 Funk and Wagnalls, and the mattress, curved like a preacher's palm asking for witnesses in His name's sake, enclosed them each and every night and muffled their whispewring, old time love.
 They are under the covers because they don't have to look at themselves anymore; there is no stud's eye, no chippie glance to undo them.
 They are inward toward the other, bound and joined by carnival dolls and the steamers that sailed from ports they never saw.
 That is what is beneath their undercover whispers.